 Honestly, I don’t know.
 It just sort of happened over time.
 I don’t have a cool story about cooking at a young age, because I didn’t.
 My mom was a wonderful cook, and I was fortunate enough to grow up in a home where we sat down to dinner at the table, as a family, every night of the week.
 We didn’t eat fast food, we ate real food.
 It wasn’t until I went away to college that I started to experiment in the kitchen out of necessity.
 Something started to click.
 My food made people happy and that hooked me.

-At that point in my life, I hadn’t traveled much so the only “exotic” foods I had experienced were Chinese and Mexican, but of the Fried Rice and Speedy Gonzalez variety.
+At that point in my life, I hadn’t traveled much so I hadn’t experienced many “exotic” foods.
 It wasn’t until after college, when I moved clear across the country to sunny San Diego that I was introduced to a whole new world of dining options.
 I ate sushi and pho for the first time and discovered the joys of street tacos in Tijuana and tamales at roadside stands in Ensenada.

 Well there you go.
 That’s me in a nutshell!
 If you have any other questions, feel free to drop me a note using the form above, or email me directly at email@example.com.
 I encourage you to leave comments on posts because I love getting your thoughts, hearing your experiences, and even trying your recipes.
 Don’t be shy, speak up!